 Fertilization is most beneficial when applied before the period of active growth of your customer’s grass.
-Therefore, the best time to fertilize for warm-season grasses is during the late spring and summer, while it is best to apply fertilizer in the spring and fall for cool-season grasses.
+Therefore, the best time to fertilize warm-season grasses is during the late spring and summer, while it is best to apply fertilizer in the spring and fall for cool-season grasses.

 Fall fertilization has several benefits over spring fertilization for cool-season grasses.
-Lawns fertilized in the fall have earlier green-up in the spring without addition shoot growth, reducing the likelihood of summer diseases.
+Lawns fertilized in the fall have earlier green-up in the spring without additional shoot growth, reducing the likelihood of summer diseases.
 It also allows the lawn to have an additional green period in the fall.

 “A fall feeding for cool-season grasses is recommended to promote the growth the grass will need to sustain itself during the winter,” writes David Mellor, Fenway Park’s master groundskeeper in his book The Lawn Bible.
 “It will encourage a longer growing season, which will help the grass store up carbohydrates for a quick green up in the spring.”

 While you may think you can tell what a homeowner’s lawn needs by a quick analysis based on the lawn’s color or quality, there is no way to truly know the amount of nutrients present without conducting a soil test.